-If you can't go back to your old job because of physical limits to what you can do due to your work injury, the WCB will work with you to find another job with the same employer you had before the injury.
+If you are unable to return to the job you had when you were injured due to permanant changes to your abilities, the WCB will work with you and your employer to find another job with the same employer.

 If you have to change jobs because of your injury, the WCB isn't responsible for actually finding you a job.
-However, your case management team can help you with your job search by providing vocational services (see page 17).
+However, your case management team can help you with your job search by providing vocational services (see page 15).